esphome/esphome-docs/components/sprinkler.rst

 Extending the Sprinkler Controller's Switches
 *********************************************

-It's worth noting that the various switches in the sprinkler controller's configuration are each effectively a :doc:`/components/switch/template`.
-(If you are not familiar with the concept of ESPHome's template switches, it's very much worth taking a few minutes to learn about them as they provide a powerful mechanism that allows the implementation of (much) more advanced automation.)
-Each switch's configuration may be extended in a manner similar to the following example:
+It is worth noting that each of the various switches in the sprinkler controller's configuration are standard ESPHome :ref:`switch <config-switch>` components.
+Their configuration may be extended in a manner similar to the following example:

 .. code-block:: yaml

-    # Advanced switch example
+    # Extended switch configuration for 'main_switch'
     sprinkler:
       - id: sprinkler_ctrlr
         main_switch: